What is an inspector general?

 Washington (CNN)With a major report from the inspector general for the Department of Justice looming, eyes in Washington -- from President Donald Trump to the media -- are on the agency watchdog.

-Here's a look at what the inspector general does and and why the report matters.
+Here's a look at what the inspector general does and why the report matters.

 What is an inspector general?